rh-ai-quickstart/Evaluate-agents-with-gaussia-evalhub/README.md

 By completing this quickstart, you will:

-- Deploy a namespace-scoped OpenShift AI evaluation stack with MLflow, EvalHub, the [Gaussia] provider registration, and quickstart Jobs.
+- Deploy a namespace-scoped Red Hat OpenShift AI&reg; evaluation stack with MLflow, EvalHub, the [Gaussia] provider registration, and quickstart Jobs.
 - Submit deterministic agent conversation fixtures as EvalHub jobs without relying on a pre-existing EvalHub service.
 - Run the included scenario fixtures with three default benchmarks or six benchmarks when `quickstart.benchmarks=auto`.
 - Confirm EvalHub benchmark fan-out and MLflow metric tracking for evaluated agent versions, datasets, and metric families.